 - Lower Circulating Insulin - Insulin is used to remove glucose from the bloodstream.
 When someone is eating low carb there is a decrease in circulating insulin.
 When insulin levels lower the kidneys excrete electrolytes.

-These combined factors make your electrolyte needs higher on ketosis, specifically sodium.
+These combined factors make your electrolyte needs higher for those in ketosis, specifically sodium.
 A general recommendation is to aim for 3000-5000 mg of sodium, 3000-4000 mg of potassium and 300-500 mg of magnesium daily when following a ketogenic diet (1).
 You may need more or less depending on activity level and body size.

 Adding Electrolytes To This Recipe